 Abkhazia as a part of the Russian Empire

 Main milestones (chronology)

-Approximatelly 500 thousands years ago - the ancient settlement of a primitive man in Iashtukha village (north-eastern outskirts of Sukhum).
+Approximately 500 thousand years ago - the ancient settlement of a primitive man in Iashtukha village (north-eastern outskirts of Sukhum).

-5 thousand year b.c. - appearance of protoabkhazian tribes on the territory of Abkhazia
+5 thousand years b.c. - appearance of proto-Abkhazian tribes on the territory of Abkhazia

 III thousand b.c. - dolmen culture

 Beginning of the I millennium b.c. - Kolkhid-koban metallurgical province

 VIII-VII centuries b.c. - appearance of metallurgy of iron

 VI century b.c. - beginning of Greek colonization.
 Greek colony cities Dioskuria (Sukhum), Pitiunt (Pitsunda), Guenos (Ochamchira) appear on the seacoast of Abkhazia.

 64 year b.c. - the period of the beginning of Roman dominion.